Anderson Gray McKendrick: Biography

-McKendrick was born at on 8 September 1876, in Edinburgh, the fifth and last child of John Gray McKendrick FRS, a distinguished physiologist, and his wife, Mary Souttar.
+McKendrick was born on 8 September 1876, in Edinburgh, the fifth and last child of John Gray McKendrick FRS, a distinguished physiologist, and his wife, Mary Souttar.
 His older brother was John Souttar McKendrick FRSE (1874–1946).

 He was educated at Kelvinside Academy then trained as a doctor at the University of Glasgow qualifying MB ChB in 1900.
 He then was commissioned in the British Army and joined the Indian Medical Service.
 At the rank of Lt Colonel he led an expedition into Somaliland in 1903/4 as part of what was then known as the Dervish Wars.

 He later worked with Ronald Ross and eventually would continue his work on mathematical epidemiology.
 His primary interest was in research and he was director of the Pasteur Institute at Kasauli in the Punjab 1914–1920.
 He was invalided home to Britain in 1920 and settled in Edinburgh where he became Superintendent of the Laboratory of the Royal College of Physicians of Edinburgh.
 He held this post for the rest of his life.

 McKendrick's career as a mathematical epidemiologist began in India.
 In 1911, McKendrick rediscovered the logistic equation and fit it to bacterial growth data.
 In 1912, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were James Oliver, Diarmid Noel Paton, Ralph Stockman and Cargill Gilston Knott.
 He served as the Society's Vice President 1933–36.
 In 1933, he was elected a member of the Aesculapian Club.